 An individual can make a subject access request verbally or in writing.
 It can also be made to any part of the organisation (including by social media) and does not have to be to a specific person or contact point.
 A request does not have to include the phrase ‘subject access request’ or Article 15 of the GDPR, as long as it is clear that the individual is asking for their own personal data.
 Standard forms can make it easier for the individual to include all the details the organisation might need, but a subject access request is valid if it is submitted by any means, so the organisation must make it clear that it is not compulsory and must not try to use this as a way of extending the one month time limit for responding.

-In most cases the organisation cannot charge a fee to comply with a subject access request although "where the request is manifestly unfounded or excessive you may charge a “reasonable fee” for the administrative costs of complying with the request."
+In most cases the organisation cannot charge a fee to comply with a subject access request.
 If the organisation processes a large amount of information about an individual it can ask them for more information to clarify their request but it should only ask for information that it reasonably needs to find the personal data covered by the request.

 Even if a child is too young to understand the implications of subject access rights, it is still the right of the child rather than of anyone else such as a parent or guardian.
 So it is the child who has a right of access to the information held about them, even though in the case of young children these rights are likely to be exercised by those with parental responsibility for them.
 Before responding to a subject access request for information held about a child, the organisation should consider whether the child is mature enough to understand their rights.
 If it is confident that the child can understand their rights, then it should usually respond directly to the child.
 It may, however, allow the parent to exercise the child’s rights on their behalf if the child authorises this, or if it is evident that this is in the best interests of the child.